FND/iqvoc/ARCHITECTURE.md

 alternative terms or synonyms.
 It can be described by a variety of notes and external references (matches).

-Concepts can be arranged in hierarchies, described by a variety of notes, and each concept .
+Concepts can be arranged in hierarchies as well as grouped in collections.

 High-level Overview
 -------------------